This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 It should be noted that, as opposed to its EU counterpart, the Law No. 6698 does not provide a derogation from the general rule prohibiting the processing of health data without obtaining the explicit consent of the data subject, in favor of employment practices.

-How do the laws in your jurisdiction address children’s PII?
+How do the laws in your jurisdiction address children’s personal data or PII?

 There are no provisions within the local data protection legislation specifically addressing the processing of personal data relating to children.

-Are owners or processors of PII required to maintain any internal records of their data processing activities or to establish internal processes or written documentation?
+Are owners or processors of personal data or PII required to maintain any internal records of their data processing activities or to establish internal processes or written documentation?
 If so, please describe how businesses typically meet these requirements.

 Data controllers which are subject to the obligation to register with the Registry are also mandated to prepare a personal data processing inventory.